 - Have been confined to a penal institution during the statutory period as a result of a conviction, for an aggregate period of 180 days or more.

 - Have committed and been convicted of two or more gambling offenses.

-– Earn or have earned your principle income from illegal gambling.
+- Earn income principally from illegal gambling.

 - Have been involved in prostitution or commercialized vice.

 - Have been involved in smuggling illegal aliens into the United States.

 - Are or have been a habitual drunkard.